moothes/SALOD/README.md

 COD datasets from: [COD](https://drive.google.com/file/d/1zUgaGxr9PeDcfLfBisV2q8QXL6Tp1QzC/view?usp=sharing), including COD-TR (COD-TR + CAMO-TR), COD-TE, CAMO-TE, NC4K.

 ## Results
-Here we show the performance trend of the ave-F score on ECSSD dataset.
-The weights of these models can be downloaded from: [Baidu Disk](https://pan.baidu.com/s/1ByHuao32_2fUSXV7nNNMIA)(cs6u)
-Results of PICANet and EDN will coming soon.
 All models are trained with the following setting:
 1. ```--strategy=sche_f3net``` for the latest training strategy as original F3Net, LDF, PFSNet and CTDNet;
 2. ```--multi``` for multi-scale training;